 Soon after came Command & Conquer and Command & Conquer: Red Alert, which set sales records and were followed by Monopoly CD-ROM, which was the first commercial game with Internet support.
 Monopoly and titles in the Command & Conquer series continue to make best seller charts.
 The Command & Conquer series has topped the 10 million-unit sales mark.

 The company's last adventure game was Blade Runner (1997).
-In August 1998, Westwood was acquired by Electronic Arts (EA) for $122.5 million in cash.
+In August 1998, Westwood was acquired by Electronic Arts (EA) for $122.5 million in cash following Virgin Interactive's financial problems, and was joined by another studio previously owned by Virgin, which was then renamed to Westwood Pacific.

-After the game Command & Conquer: Renegade failed to meet EA's expectations in March of 2003, they liquidated Westwood Studios.
-Those employees that were willing to do so moved to EA Los Angeles.
-The last game Westwood developed was the MMORPG Earth & Beyond (2002).
+After the game Earth & Beyond failed to meet EA's expectations, and having stretched themselves in multiple, mostly concept-stage projects, Electronic Arts liquidated Westwood Studios in March 2003.
+Those employees that were willing to do so moved to EA Los Angeles' RTS division.